aidancrowther/Odysseus/README.md

       - Set server port in `server.js` `const port = 80;`
       - Setup monitoring by installing RWHO on server `sudo apt-get install rwho`, and RWHOD on clients `sudo apt-get install rwhod`
+      - Setup UPS monitoring by install Network UPS Tool (NUT) on host and NUT server on UPS hosts
       - Add thumbnails to the images folder to add more flair to links based on their service, name thumbnails `[service].png`

 Usage: